 - What are the suggested parenting schedules for your children’s ages and the other parent’s abilities to care for the children;

 - If you have concerns about the other parent’s behaviours or health, how can you best protect your children from exposure to potential harm.

-You should obtain some advice about these matters and made sure you are fully informed about your children’s rights before you consider negotiations or mediation.
+Advice on these matters should be obtained to ensure you are fully informed about your children’s rights before you consider negotiations or mediation.

-Our initial consultation is designed to give you clear and practical advice about whether you stand and how to ensure your children’s best interests are protected.
-Please call Family Law Matters on (02) 9523 3007 or complete the contact form to arrange an initial consultation with one of our Solicitors.
+Our initial consultation is designed to give you clear and practical advice on where you stand, and how to ensure your children’s best interests are protected.
+Please call Family Law Matters on (02) 9523 3007 or complete the contact form to arrange an initial consultation with one of our Family Law Solicitors.